Give it a go and join us!

 - I am a current AOCRA member and I would like to join you for training as once-off visitor.

 You are welcome to join us at any session.
 Please let us know you are coming.
 We can’t accommodate paddlers who just show up.
+Ideally we’d love you to fill in the form below and send it to us prior to your session.
+Alternatively, fill in this form upon arrival at clubhouse before you hit the water.

 - I have kids aged between 8 and 18 who want to try.